Voter Registration in Massachusetts

 - Not be under guardianship with respect to voting

-(April 30 Town Meeting and May 24, 2022 Annual Town Election): The voter registration deadline, if you are not already a registered voter in Groton, is Friday, April 8 at 8:00 PM.
 You can register or check your voter registration on-line at https://www.sec.state.ma.us/OVR/.
-You may also register by mail or in person (pending COVID closures) at the Town Clerk’s Office, 173 Main Street.
+You may also register by mail or in person at the Town Clerk’s Office, 173 Main Street.

 There are several ways to register to vote:

 - Registering Online (effective August, 2015): The process can be completed at www.registertovotema.com.
 In addition, in order to register to vote online, you must have a signature on file with the Registry of Motor Vehicles.
 If you currently have a Massachusetts driver’s license or state ID card, you may use the online voter registration application to register, update your address, or change your party affiliation.
 Voter registration forms submitted online must be submitted by midnight on the date of the voter registration deadline.

-- By Mail: If you do not qualify to register to vote online, or if you would prefer to register by mail, you may download the voter registration form by using the link provided in the box to the right.
+- By Mail: If you do not qualify to register to vote online, or if you would prefer to register by mail, you may download the voter registration form found at https://www.sec.state.ma.us/ele/eleifv/howreg.htm .
 The form must be completed, signed, and delivered to your local election official.
 Voter registration forms submitted by mail must be postmarked no later than the voter registration deadline.

 Voter registration needs to be completed only once, as long as you maintain the same address.
 If you move (even within the same town), change your name or wish to change party affiliation, a new voter registration is required.
-It’s important to note that each election and town meeting has a voter registration deadline of 20 days before the event.
+It’s important to note that each election and town meeting has a voter registration deadline of 10 days before the event. (.
+If a town meeting and a local election are called on the same warrant, the voter registration deadline is 10 days before the first event.)

 The Secretary of the Commonwealth’s website is an excellent resource for voting information: